 Mentor (Alumni and Business Professional) Roles and Responsibilities

-Mentors will advise and coach a mentee on the transition from B-school to work, networking, careers, and industries.
+Mentors will advise and coach a mentee on the transition from business school to work, networking, careers, and industries.
 Mentors respect and value their relationships with mentees.
 As a mentor, they will:

 - Share knowledge about education, specific jobs, career paths, corporate cultures, and industries